LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

         self.assertIn('status', json_error['error'])

 ```
+The other common RDP APIs failure scenarios is the application sends the request message to RDP without the access token in the HTTP request' header.
+However, the *access token* is one of the ```rdp_request_esg()``` method required parameters.
+If the access token is not presented (None or Empty), the method raise the TypeError exception and not send HTTP request message to the RDP.
+The ```test_request_esg_none_empty()``` method is the one that covers this test case.

 ### Testing Requesting RDP ESG data with an invalid item

 Now we come to other common test cases, what if users request invalid item name data from the RDP ESG service?
 We can use a mock object to simulate invalid item request-response messages too.